 - official IELTS (academic) scores required with a 6.5 overall and

 This program does not offer admission if the scores above are not met.

 If your English GPA falls between 3.0 and 3.25, please submit the following items in order to be considered for conditional admission*:

-- official GRE (general test only) scores with a preferred minimum of 160 in the verbal section
+- official GRE (general test only) required with competitive scores in the verbal reasoning section

 - two letters of recommendation